-The Good Neighbor Awards have been part of the Good Neighbor Festival since 1980 and have been given to people of all ages and from all walks of life.
-The award has also been given to businesses, social service agencies and churches.
+The Good Neighbor Awards have been part of the Festival since 1980 and have been awarded to people of all ages and walks of life.
+The award has also been given to business, social service agencies and churches.

 Four Middleton Good Neighbor Awards have been awarded!

 Middleton is fortunate to have so many wonderful members of the community, that 4 Awards will be given this year.